Describe LA in 3 words.

 Breakfast: The Fountain Coffee Room at the Beverly Hills Hotel.
 It’s our favorite place for waffles – the kids love it.
 It’s a beautiful space in one of the most famous places in LA (that fabulous Banana Leaf wallpaper).
 There aren’t many kid-friendly restaurants as chic as this one!

 Lunch: Brentwood Country Mart.
 Built in the late 40’s, the red barn style market has a collection food vendors that will keep everyone happy.
 We love the classic burger at Barney’s Burgers but Reddi Chicken gets our vote for best fries.
-After lunch, take a stroll through some of the great shops like Diesel Bookstore, James Perse and my favorite place for sunglasses – Benjamin Optique.
+After lunch, take a stroll through some of the great shops like Diesel Bookstore and James Perse.

 Dinner: If you find yourself with a evening free of children, plan a date night at Dan Tana’s.
 It’s an old school Hollywood destination on Santa Monica Blvd.
 Steaks, cocktails and cannoli for dessert!